lucasmz-dev/microG-wiki/wiki/Home.md

 ### Contributions welcome!
 Please report bugs and include logs, screenshots, version numbers and device information depending on what issue you observed.
 Also, do not bother to contact the author of third-party apps when it might be related to microG services.
 If you created a logcat, but fear or know it contains sensitive data, you can send a private message.

-Thanks for continously supporting this project with feedback, pull requests and donations!
+Thanks for continuously supporting this project with feedback, pull requests and donations!